mc2-project/secure-xgboost/doc/get_started.rst

 Below is a snippet of the full Python demo located at :code:`mc2-xgboost/demo/python/basic/secure-xgboost-demo.py`.

-Note: If you built Secure XGBoost in :ref:`simulation mode <Building the Targets>`, remote attestation will not work, as the simulated report will not generate a report.
+Note: If you built Secure XGBoost in :ref:`simulation mode <Building the Targets>`, remote attestation will not work, as the simulated enclave will not generate a report.
 Consequently, report verification will not work, and you should ``verify=False`` when calling ``attest()``

 .. code-block:: python